 However, for older people, their movements with the mouse have been highly favored with the help of this Filter.

 It does not require any connection to the electrical current or external battery, working directly through the USB connection of the PC.
 The download of the software for the operation of the mouse is transferred directly from the device, without the need for the Internet.

-Regarding security, the device does not have identification or registration processes per user, allowing it to be used by multiple users who have mild tremors.
+Regarding security, the device does not have user identification or registration processes, allowing it to be used by multiple users who have mild tremors.